ersilia-os/pharmacogx-embeddings/README.md

 ## :construction: This is library is in continuous development and it is currently intended for internal use.
 We are currently working on it.
 Stay tuned! :construction:

-Real-time project progress will be tracked via [GitHub Projects](https://github.com/orgs/ersilia-os/projects/7/views/1)
+Real-time project progress will be tracked via [GitHub Projects](https://github.com/orgs/ersilia-os/projects/7/views/1).

+> You can also check the [PharmacoGx-ARSA](https://github.com/ersilia-os/pharmacogx-arsa) repository for more details on the processing of 'African variants'.

 ## Project overview